 Euthanasia-Free NZ Inc. is a nationwide network of individuals from diverse professional and social backgrounds, with diverse philosophical and political beliefs.

-We are united in the belief that the legalisation of euthanasia and assisted suicide poses a great threat to the well-being of our society.
+We believe that the legalisation of euthanasia and assisted suicide poses a great threat to the well-being of our society.
 As individuals we have diverse reasons why we have arrived at this view.

 We have no affiliation with any other organisation.

-- We stand for the right of every person to receive excellent palliative care, allowing him or her to die comfortably, peacefully, with dignity, and with their pain controlled.
-(Palliative care is holistic care, that aims to meet the physical, psychological. social and spiritual needs of a dying person and their family.
-It includes appropriate treatments in effective doses to address pain and other symptoms.)
+Palliative care is a patient-approach that aims to meet the physical, psychological, social and spiritual needs of the dying person and their family.
+It includes appropriate treatments in effective doses to address pain and other symptoms.

-- We stand for the right of every person to die a natural death, free from any subtle or overt pressure to end their life prematurely.
+Every person is entitled to die a natural death, free from any subtle or overt pressure to end their life prematurely.

-- We stand for the right of every person to be informed about the negative side-effects and unintentional consequences of legalisation of voluntary euthanasia and/or assisted suicide in other jurisdictions.
+Every person is entitled to information about the negative side-effects and unintentional consequences of legalisation of voluntary euthanasia and/or assisted suicide in other jurisdictions.